URSA-MATH/URSA-MATH/README.md

 </div>

 ## 📣 Updates

 - **[2025.01.27]**: URSA-8B has taken the lead in the 4-10B size MLLMs on the [Opencampass LMM Reasoning Leaderboard](https://rank.opencompass.org.cn/leaderboard-multimodal-reasoning/?m=REALTIME), contributing to the SOTA on Math-Vision.
+Evaluation of URSA has been supported by [VLMEvalKit](https://github.com/open-compass/VLMEvalKit).

 - **[2025.01.22]**: [URSA-8B](https://huggingface.co/URSA-MATH/URSA-8B) and [URSA-RM-8B](https://huggingface.co/URSA-MATH/URSA-RM-8B) have been released, along with open-sourced inference code powered by [vLLM](https://github.com/vllm-project/vllm)!